 Since the last submission the emission estimate was recalculated for the entire category and reporting period.
-Recalculations in this category of land refers to: a) better application of 2006 IPCC Guidelines (the change in emission factor for calculating emissions of N2O from N in the soil, N2O conversion factor) and b) revision of activity data on land areas based on newly delivered CLC data for years 1980, 1990, 2000, 2006 and 2012, as well as the new data on land use changes from CLC change databases, accordingly.
+Recalculations in this category of land refers to the revision of activity data on land areas based on newly delivered CLC data for year 1990, as well as the new data on land use changes from specially designed CLC 1990-2006 change databases, accordingly and changes in method used for determing the total area of Cropland.